mjkzy/vscode-gsc-ultimate/README.md

 ### Priority
 - Add custom global include list of GSC function
 - Support for default function parameter value - supported in newer COD games
-- Support for 'chilthread' and 'call' keywords - supported in newer COD games
 - Improve auto-suggestion for files
 - When renaming GSC file, ask for reference update in other GSC files
 ### Non priority